 Do you know the importance of maintaining a water temperature in a turtle tank?
 Temperature is one of the most vital environment conditions, and it can even lead to the death of a turtle if it is not set properly.
 Like all other pets, turtles need a certain tank temperature to maintain their body temperature.
-It’s mandatory for them because it helps them during digestion, respiration, and to resist diseases.
+It’s mandatory for them because it helps promote digestion, assist respiratory functions, and prevents turtle diseases.

 Unlike humans, turtle are unable regulate their body temperature internally, so it is your responsibility to control their body temperature with their surroundings.
 Therefore it’s crucial that you do everything in your power to maintain the right tank temperature.
 If the water in your turtle tank is too cold, it can lead to respiratory illnesses.
 It can also lead to obesity, because your turtle will be less inclined to stay active and swim around.

 So, if you want your turtle to remain healthy and avoid illnesses, then ensure that water temperature is within a few degrees of the target temperature.
 Now the question is, what temperature should a turtle tank be?